(2-minute read)

 Jasher 23:76-86

-And Satan went to Sarah, and he appeared to her in the figure of an old man very humble and meek, and Abraham was yet engaged in the burnt offering before the Lord.
-And he said to her, “Do you not know all the work that Abraham has made with your only son this day?
-For he took Isaac and built an altar, and killed him, and brought him up as a sacrifice upon the altar, and Isaac cried and wept before his father, but he looked not at him, neither did he have compassion over him.”
+Meanwhile, Satan went to Sarah and appeared to her as a very humble and gentle old man.
+At that time, Abraham was still offering the burnt sacrifice before the Lord.
+Satan said to her, “Do you know what Abraham has done today with your only son?
+He took Isaac, built an altar, killed him, and offered him up as a sacrifice.
+Isaac cried and wept before his father, but Abraham showed no pity and didn’t look at him.”

 Resolution